 Applications accepted between May and September of each year.

 The Community Theatre license year is September 1 - August 31.
-Theatres that sign up through the AACT office by September 10 will receive a 30% discount on the ASCAP license fee.
+Theatres that sign up through the AACT office by October 16 (with a late fee) will receive a 30% discount on the ASCAP license fee.
 AACT membership is required to receive the discounted ASCAP rate.
-Both membership and ASCAP fees must be received in the AACT office by September 10, along with a signed ASCAP license (see link above).
-AACT member theatres that miss the AACT group deadline may sign up directly with ASCAP and receive a 10% discount.
+Both membership and ASCAP fees must be received in the AACT office by October 16, along with a signed ASCAP license.

 Why a License?